 Rank (Minimum two years service in post)

-Applicants will need to provide evidence that they have been in post for a minimum of two years, copies of any examinations sat, training undertaken for their role and submit a written statement circa 300 words of their experience in the areas they wish to RPL.
+Applicants will need to provide evidence that they have been in post for a minimum of two years, copies of any examinations sat and training undertaken for their role.
 Officers outside of these ranks, but who are able to demonstrate significant experience in specialist areas may submit a portfolio for review by the Course Leader, up to a maximum of 40 credits, chargeable at £230 per 20 credit module.
 The same module restrictions will be applicable.

 The course will be delivered online and will feature 2 hours of learning per module, per week and one hour of live Q&A/Discussion forum with the Module Leader.